Antonellaebasta/masonry-gallery/README.md

 1. **Lazy Loading Images**:
    - Images are loaded only when they come into the viewport, reducing initial load time and resource usage.
    - Utilized the Next.js Image component, which automatically optimizes images for performance, handling responsive image sizes.
+   - [Priority](https://nextjs.org/docs/pages/api-reference/components/image#priority) is set to true if img index is 0, ensuring the first image is loaded eagerly.
+For other images, the loading strategy switches between 'eager' and 'lazy' based on whether the index is less than or equal to the EAGER_LOAD_THRESHOLD (set to 10).

 2. **Intersection Observer**:
    - Utilized the Intersection Observer API to efficiently handle image loading based on visibility, improving the user experience during scrolling.